 You can make a difference

 Our natural landscapes and wild ecosystems are under pressure like never before.
 Play your part with an environmental science degree from Charles Sturt University.
-From undergraduate courses to wildlife research degrees, however you want to make a difference, you can here.
+From undergraduate courses to university wildlife research degrees, however you want to make a difference, you can here.